What's Included in the Price

 Brisbane-Specific Considerations

-High-set Queenslanders are the plumber's friend.
-The open sub-floor space, typically 1.5m+ clearance, means pipes can be run underneath the house without cutting into walls or floors.
-Waste pipes drain by gravity through the floor, supply lines come up through the same route, and the plumber barely needs to touch the bathroom's finished surfaces during rough-in.
+High-set Queenslanders (Woolloongabba, Paddington, Red Hill, Ashgrove, Camp Hill).
+The plumber's best friend.
+The open sub-floor space (typically 1.5m+ clearance) means pipes can be run underneath without cutting into walls or floors.
+Waste pipes drain by gravity through the floor, supply lines come up through the same route, and the plumber barely touches the bathroom's finished surfaces during rough-in.
 This access advantage genuinely reduces labour costs compared to slab construction.
-Inner-city Queenslanders in Woolloongabba, Paddington, and Red Hill commonly have this configuration.
+However, many Queenslander bathrooms were afterthoughts, squeezed into small spaces under the back of the house.
+Renovating often involves assessing stump condition, floor framing, and whether the timber structure can support modern fixtures, waterproof membranes, and large-format tiles.

-Newer suburbs like Springfield, North Lakes, and Redbank Plains have predominantly slab-on-ground homes.
-Any fixture relocation here means cutting the concrete slab to re-route waste pipes, the same challenge faced in Sydney and Melbourne.
+Slab-on-ground suburbs (Springfield, North Lakes, Redbank Plains).
+Any fixture relocation means cutting the concrete slab to re-route waste pipes, the same challenge faced in Sydney and Melbourne.
+These homes have modern PEX and PVC plumbing, making fixture-in-place renovations straightforward.

-Queensland Urban Utilities manages the sewerage network across most of Brisbane.
-Drainage modifications connecting to the sewer may require your plumber to coordinate a permit.
+Queensland Urban Utilities manages the sewerage network.
+Drainage modifications may require your plumber to coordinate a permit.
 Confirm this is included in the quote.

 Hiring a Licensed Plumber in QLD